Key Learning Points

 Or the skin at the acupuncture point location feels resistant, sticky, a bit drier than its surrounding.
 It may feel slightly tingly or attractive, like a magnet.

 Usually, recognising this sensation comes with practice and may be less effective if the acupuncturist is tired, cold, indisposed or ill.

 Equally, the electrical resistance at acupuncture point locations is different from the surrounding skin.
 Some acupuncturists use probes which emit a higher pitched squeak when at the point.

 However, using electric probes does distance the acupuncturist from her patient, and therapists overlook the benefits of hands-on touch at their peril.
 It moves us away from real interaction with our patients towards using intermediate devices instead.

 Much modern medicine is so clinical that for some patients human touch and response is a revelation.
 For many practitioners the use of more senses makes it more enjoyable.
 So we advise – use your hands!

-If an acupuncturist does regular qi gathering work on himself such as Tai Qi, Qigong, yoga or meditation practice, he may also be able to sense the exact acupuncture point location by holding the tip of the needle just above the surface of the skin until he feels the ‘connection’ between the qi gathering in his hand and the qi gathering beneath the tip of the needle at the acupoint.
+If an acupuncturist does regular qi gathering work on himself such as Tai Qi, Qigong, yoga or meditation practice, he may also be able to sense the exact acupuncture point location.
+He does this by holding the tip of the needle just above the surface of the skin until he feels the ‘connection’ between the qi gathering in his hand and the qi gathering beneath the tip of the needle at the acupoint.

 Acupuncturists who use this method sometimes describe it like a magnet being pulled: like potential energy awaiting release.

 This is rather like what happens during a lightning strike when energy above meets energy below.
-Fortunately this is less dramatic.
+Fortunately, acupuncture point location is usually rather less dramatic.

 There are other forms of feedback.
 The patient can usually feel the ‘qi at work’, either at the site of the needle or along the meridian in question, or in a change in her symptoms.
 (For example, the nose clears, or the headache goes, or the patient feels less depressed.)